johnjackoleary/cfi-commonplace-book/Filed/Complete VFR Preflight Checklist.md

 > [!tip]
 > Structure for this is based on [[PAVE]].

+This checklist is similar to the [[Complete IFR Preflight Checklist]].

 [^insp]: Any preflight inspection will include verifying the following:
   .
 Primary/Secondary flight controls